 As a mutual organisation, the Society primarily aims to be a stable organisation and whilst this includes being profitable, there is no appetite to maximise profits by taking significant risks.
-The Board's risk appetite with respect to capital is to maintain across both point in time and forecast positions capital in excess of its capital requirements (including buffers) at all times.
+The Board's risk appetite with respect to capital is to maintain across both point in time and forecast positions capital in excess of its regulatory capital requirements (including buffers) at all times.

 The Society monitors the leverage ratio on an ongoing basis, including forecast leverage ratio, as part of standard regular regulatory capital reporting.
-The leverage ratio is monitored by ALCO on a monthly basis.
+The leverage ratio is monitored by the Assets and Liabilities Committee on a monthly basis.
 The impact of business stresses on the leverage ratio is tested annually as part of the Society's Recovery Plan.